Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 Decorative Lighting

 The final category is reserved for purely decorative lighting.
-It doesn’t necessarily provide any function, except for general lighting, but it is chosen because of its style and because it adds a touch of decor to the space.
-Pendant lights and chandeliers are examples of a decorative statement lighting choice that can be used in bathroom spaces.
+It doesn’t necessarily provide any function except for general lighting, but it is chosen because of its style and adds decor to the space.
+Pendant lights and chandeliers are decorative statement lighting choices that can be used in bathroom spaces.
 Of course, there’s also a caveat here – there are some instances where lighting can be both decorative and functional.
-That’s where you can really win with your bathroom lighting in small spaces.
+That’s where you can win with your bathroom lighting in small spaces.

 Arbela 1 Light Rust Black Mini Pendant